Charleston SC (South Carolina)

 Port Charleston is located in South Carolina (SC), on the Atlantic coast of the USA.
 This major port city (population around 120,000) is located on the state's central coast, and on the estuaries where Cooper River meets Ashley River.
 Port Savannah (Georgia) is approx 140 km (87 mi) to the northeast, and Port Wilmington (North Carolina) is approx 245 km (152 mi) to the southwest.

-CCL-Carnival Cruise Lines offer all-year-round voyages from Charleston.
-Ports of call on the 5-6-7-day itineraries to The Bahamas are Nassau, Freeport (Grand Bahama) and the private island Half Moon Cay.
-On 8-day itineraries is also visited Grand Turk Island (Cockburn Town).
-The port's 2017-2018 schedule showed regular roundtrips with the ship Carnival Ecstasy.
+For 14 years (in the period 2010-2024), CCL-Carnival Cruise Lines offered all-year-round voyages from Charleston.
+Ports of call on the 5-6-7-day itineraries to The Bahamas were Nassau, Freeport (Grand Bahama) and the private island Half Moon Cay.
+On 8-day itineraries was also visited Grand Turk Island (Cockburn Town).
+The Port's 2017-2018 schedule showed regular roundtrips with the ship Carnival Ecstasy.
 The first Carnival ship homeported in Charleston was Carnival Fantasy (since May 2010).
 In 2019-2020, CCL homeported in Charleston the larger Carnival Sunshine.
-However, following the COVID crisis, in May 2022 CCL announced that the brand's homeporting in Charleston will be terminated in May 2024, when ends its contract with the Port.
+Following the COVID crisis, in May 2022 CCL announced that the brand's homeporting in Charleston will be terminated in May 2024, when ends its contract with the Port.

 Charleston port statistics